achieven/jobber/docs/architecture/architecture.md

 - More mature ORM support for complex operations **Hashing Strategy**:
 - Implement slow-hash for memory efficiency, on a separate services than the worker to avoid using it's limited CPUs
-- Store original text as document field for queries
+- Store original text as a document field for queries
 - Maintain hash-collision-proof consistency

 ## Bottom line - Implementation Constraints